 Estrogen rises dramatically, which boosts LH.
 LH stimulates the synthesis of progesterone, which causes FSH to rise.
 Within 12 hours of ovulation, body temperature rises between 4/10 and 8/10 of a degree and, if pregnancy does not occur, remains high until the next menstrual period.

-Estrogen falls sharply and LH surges, which causes the ovary to release the egg—ovulation.
+Estrogen falls sharply and LH surges, which causes the ovary to release the egg—also known as ovulation.
 The egg lives for about 12 to 24 hours.